This section provides an overview of the Slovak commercial register.

-The Slovak obchodný register can be searched according to:
+The obchodný register can be searched according to:

-Act No 513/1991 (the Commercial Code) specifies when data entered in the commercial register – and, where appropriate, the content of documents deposited therein – may be invoked.
+Act No 513/1991 (the Commercial Code), as amended, specifies when data entered in the commercial register – and, where appropriate, the content of documents deposited therein – may be invoked.

 The data entered in the commercial register are effective vis-à-vis third parties from their date of publication.
 The content of documents that must by law be published is effective vis-à-vis third parties from the date of notification in the Commercial Journal that the documents have been deposited in the document registry.